chericito/mobohubb-docs/docs/CONFIGURATION/filters.md

 ## Filters

-Filters in **mobohubb** let you narrow, organize, and quickly surface the data you need—without exporting to Excel or running extra reports.
+Filters in **mobohubb** let you narrow, organize, and quickly surface the needed data—without exporting to Excel or running extra reports.

 ***